-Our favourite black cats from films and TV programmes.
+Famous black cats from movies and TV

 Cats Protection finds loving homes for thousands of cats each year, but sadly some moggies often get overlooked by potential adopters.